Hot Springs in Madison County, North Carolina — The American South (South Atlantic)

 Location.
 35° 53.759′ N, 82° 49.513′ W. Marker is in Hot Springs, North Carolina, in Madison County.
 Marker is on River Road, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 479 River Road, Hot Springs NC 28743, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Hot Springs (approx. 0.2 miles away); Paint Rock (approx. ¼ mile away); Dorland - Bell Institute (approx. 0.3 miles away); Balladry (approx. 0.4 miles away); Robert E. Lee (approx. half a mile away); a different marker also named Robert E. Lee (approx. 5.1 miles away); Tennessee / North Carolina (approx. 5.1 miles away in Tennessee); " Shelton Laurel Massacre " (approx. 5.3 miles away).
+Old Red Bridge (approx. 0.2 miles away); Hot Springs (approx. 0.2 miles away); a different marker also named Hot Springs (approx. Ό mile away); Paint Rock (approx. Ό mile away); Dorland - Bell Institute (approx. 0.3 miles away); Balladry (approx. 0.4 miles away); Robert E. Lee (approx. half a mile away); a different marker also named Robert E. Lee (approx. 5.1 miles away).
 Touch for a list and map of all markers in Hot Springs.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 26, 2009, by Stanley and Terrie Howard of Greer, South Carolina.
-This page has been viewed 1,361 times since then and 26 times this year.
+It was originally submitted on October 26, 2009, by Stanley and Terrie Howard of Greer, South Carolina.
+This page has been viewed 1,515 times since then and 44 times this year.
 Photos: 1, 2, 3. submitted on October 26, 2009, by Stanley and Terrie Howard of Greer, South Carolina. • Craig Swain was the editor who published this page.